African Swine Fever

 - When hunting in an area with ASF always thoroughly clean any material that came into contact with wild boar/pigs.
 This includes clothing, boots, knives, guns, vehicles etc. The use of proper cleaning materials is highly important, not just hot water!

 - Keep a keen eye for any boar acting unusually or anything untoward with boar carcasses.
-Signs can include loss of appetite and energy leading to a thin emaciated pig, discharge from the eyes and nose, coughing or labored breathing and an unsteadiness when walking
+Signs can include loss of appetite and energy leading to a thin emaciated pig, discharge from the eyes and nose, coughing or laboured breathing and an unsteadiness when walking

 - If you find any dead wild boar or you suspect ASF in any spotted boar, immediately contact the veterinarian authorities, give an exact location and don’t move the carcass.